OMAIMA-ASSIF/TP-JS/README.md

 # TP-JS
-Interface that displays products per pages and the ability to filter by category , brand and price with javascript
+Interface that displays products per pages with the ability to filter by category , brand and price with javascript